FelixLutze/Popular-Movies/README.md

 Allow users to discover the most popular movies playing.

 The Application can be installed and used on any Android device (minSdkVersion = 16).

 This project regards to the <a href="https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801" title="Android Developer Nanodegree program">Android Developer Nanodegree program</a> at Udacity.

+## Getting Started
+Download and compile this Project with <a href="https://developer.android.com/studio" title="Android Studio">Android Studio</a>.

 ### What will i Learned by creating this project?
 <ul>